 Square image of a giant chocolate chip cookie cake with vanilla buttercream rosettes and rainbow sprinkles, with a turquoise cloth on a gray background.

-I like to bake it up in this ceramic quiche pan that we’ve had forever, but I’m sure it would work in any kind of a tart pan.
+I like to bake it in this ceramic quiche pan we’ve had forever, but I’m sure it would work in any tart pan.

 It’s super easy to make, so if you’re pressed for time and the thought of making an actual layer cake is giving you hives, this is a much less time-consuming option.
 And everybody always loves it like crazy, so, no guilt!

-This chocolate chip cookie cake is PERFECTION as is, but to jazz it up a little bit and make it extra-special, you can decorate it with buttercream and sprinkles.
+This recipe is PERFECTION as is, but to jazz it up a bit and make it extra special, you can decorate it with buttercream and sprinkles.

 Just whip up a small batch of American-Style Buttercream, put it in a piping bag fitted with a jumbo open-star tip, and pipe big, luscious swirls all around the edge.